-The Defined Contribution Retirement Program is a cost-sharing multiple-employer defined contribution pension plan which was established on July 1, 2007, under the provisions of Chapter 92, P.L.
+The Defined Contribution Retirement Program was established in 2007, under the provisions of Chapter 92, P.L.
 2007 and Chapter 103, P.L.
 2007 (N.J.S.A.43:15C-1 et. seq), and expanded under the provisions of Chapter 89, P.L.
 2008 and Chapter 1, P.L.
 2010.
-The Defined Contribution Retirement Program Board oversees the DCRP, which is administered for the Divisions of Pensions and Benefits by Prudential Financial.
+The Defined Contribution Retirement Program Board oversees the DCRP, which is administered by Empower on behalf of the Divisions of Pensions and Benefits.
 The DCRP provides eligible members, and their beneficiaries, with a tax-sheltered, defined contribution retirement benefit, along with life insurance and disability coverage.
 Vesting and benefit provisions are established by N.J.S.A.
 43:15C-1 et. seq.